alimehdirazab/pulse/README.md

 ---

-PulseCore is designed to be the heartbeat of your Flutter app's state management.
+PulseStateX is designed to be the heartbeat of your Flutter app's state management.
 Happy coding!